cloud-elements/devportal/docs/elements/insightly/events.md

 To authenticate an element instance with polling:

 1. Enter the basic information required to authenticate an element instance as described in [Authenticate with {{page.apiProvider}}](authenticate.html) .
-2. To enable hash verification in the headers of event callbacks, click **Show Optional Fields**, and then add a key to **Callback Notification Signature Key**.
 2. Enable events: Switch **Events Enabled** on.
 ![event-enabled-on](/assets/img/elements/event-enabled-on.png)
 8. Add an **Event Notification Callback URL**.